 In the meantime, if you are tempted to turn your prenup into confetti, please get in touch to learn about your real legal options for creating new terms through a post-nuptial agreement, or what’s involved in a mutual setting aside of terms.

 Interested in establishing a prenuptial agreement before your upcoming wedding, or have questions about a prenuptial agreement that is already in place?
-For advice and answers to all your questions about prenuptial agreements, call us today to schedule a FREE attorney consultation: 888-888-0919, or click the button below.
+For advice and answers to all your questions about prenuptial agreements, call us today to schedule an initial attorney consultation: 888-888-0919, or click the button below.

 5 Reasons Why Millennials Are Saying Yes to a Prenup Before They Say ‘I Do’

 How Do You Enforce a Prenuptial Agreement in Your Divorce?